 Slurping is a sign of appreciation in Japanese etiquette

 That’s not a legend.
 Slurping, especially when having noodles, is ok, acceptable and expected in Japan.
 It’s a sign that you like what you are having and everybody simply follows the rule.

 How expensive is eating out in Tokyo?

-Food in Japan is frequently expected to be expensive.
-Our experience though was varied in price, type and elegance level of the places we were to.
+Japanese food is frequently expected to be expensive.
+Our experience though was varied in price, type, and elegance level of the places we were to.
 We learned that it is perfectly possible to eat well and on a budget in Tokyo.
 For that, you will mostly eat in fast-food places, street markets, modest restaurants or buy in conbinis.
 We did all these and tried really cool places too.